Barn Door Hardware Buying Guide

 • After the rail is installed, attach the straps and rollers to your barn door.
 Hang your barn door on the rail before installing the guides or stops.
 This will make it much easier to determine where the guides and stops will need to be mounted in relation to the door.

 • Most importantly, do not take any shortcuts when installing your new barn door.
-Follow all installation instructions very closely, or consult a professional if needed.
-Barn doors and their hardware can become very heavy, and safety takes priority.
+Follow all installation instructions closely or consult a professional if needed.
+Barn doors and their hardware are heavy, and safety takes priority.

 Shop Barn Door Hardware